-When the MODE bit in the Configuration Register (Config Register) (P[1:0]=1h)[Reset=8583h] is set to 1, the GD30AD3340 enters a power-down state and operates in single-shot mode.
-This power-down state is the default state when the GD30AD3340 is first powered on.
-The device will respond to commands despite being powered off.
-The GD30AD3340 will remain in this power-down state until a 1 is written to the operating status (OS) bit in the Configuration Register (Config Register) (P[1:0]=1h)[Reset=8583h].
-When the OS bit is set, the device powers up in approximately 25 μ s, resets the OS bit to 0, and starts a single conversion.
+When the MODE bit in the Configuration Register (Config Register) (P[1:0]=1h)[Reset=8583h] is set to 1, the GD30AD3640 enters a power-down state and operates in single-shot mode.
+This power-down state is the default state when the GD30AD3640 is first powered on.
+Despite being powered off, the device will still respond to commands.
+The GD30AD3640 will remain in this power-down state until a 1 is written to the operating status (OS) bit in the Configuration Register (Config Register) (P[1:0]=1h)[Reset=8583h].
+When the OS bit is set, the device powers up in approximately 25 μs, resets the OS bit to 0, and starts a single conversion.
 When the data conversion is complete, the device powers down again.
 Writing a 1 to the OS bit while a conversion is in progress has no effect.
 To switch to continuous conversion mode, write a 0 to the MODE bit in the Configuration Register (Config Register) (P[1:0]=1h)[Reset=8583h].